Analysis | Zelensky’s scathing speech to Germany

 On Ukraine’s desire to join NATO and the European Union, Zelensky suggested that Germany and others had slow-rolled Ukraine, with dire consequences.

-“We asked you, what should Ukraine do to become a member of NATO and get the security guarantee?”
+“We asked you: What should Ukraine do to become a member of NATO and get the security guarantee?”
 Zelensky said.
 “And we got the answer: There is no such decision on the table.”

 “Now you’re dragging your feet on Ukraine’s admission to the E.U.
 Frankly … that is a stone in the new wall,” Zelensky said.